ithrasil/rainbeat/README.md

 # Rainbeat - simple music player
 Rainbeat is simple and fast music player for everyone.
-In this project i would like to learn some React, Fetch API and many other technologies.
 Enjoy!

 ## Introduction
 Rainbeat is based on SoundCloud API and React library.